 Treatment for vertigo depends on the cause.
 Vertigo may go away on its own as your brain adapts to inner ear changes.

 Treatment may include vestibular rehabilitation through physical therapy.
-You may also benefit from a canalith repositioning maneuver (CRP) that helps get calcium deposits out of the inner ears.
+You may also benefit from a canalith repositioning maneuver (CRP), which helps remove calcium deposits from the inner ear.

-Anti-nausea medications, steroids, or antibiotics may also resolve infection or inflammation causing vertigo.
+Anti-nausea medications, steroids, or antibiotics may also help resolve infections or inflammation that cause vertigo.

-For Ménière's disease, Dr. Cristobal may recommend water pills to get rid of excess fluid or other medications.
+For Ménière's disease, Dr. Cristobal may recommend water pills to reduce excess fluid or other medications.
 In rare cases, surgery may be required, including endolymphatic sac decompression procedure, labyrinthectomy, vestibular nerve section or reinforcement of the round and oval window.

 Superior semicircular canal dehiscence may require surgery to place a plug in the portion of the inner ear missing bone.